Coconut Oil Granola (Large Clump)

 - 1 cup maple syrup

-- 1/3 cup coconut oil (melted), grapeseed oil or canola oil (often I use grapeseed oil for simplicity)
+- 1/3 cup grapeseed oil or other neutral oil or melted coconut oil

 Instructions